Summer Financial Support

 - Participation in a Jefferson formal research program (Summer Research Program, College Within The College program, etc.) or other summer research programs outside Jefferson (UPenn, Vanderbilt, etc.).

 There is no formal application.
-An attestation letter by the advisor constitutes such an application (typically due by the end of September).
+An attestation letter by the advisor constitutes such an application.

 All other students should submit a single packet (not separate items) to the JMC Student Summer Research Program coordinator (Andrea Cherenack, hard copy or electronically) with the following: cover letter indicating the project title, name of advisor, and date and location of the oral or poster presentation; written abstract; written report (optional); and advisor attestation letter.

-Submissions and/or materials that do not conform to the above guidelines will jeopardize eligibility and may not be considered.
+All material are typically due by the end of September.
+Submissions and/or material that do not conform to the above guidelines will jeopardize eligibility and may not be considered.
 For more information, please contact the JMC Student Summer Research Program coordinator (Andrea Cherenack).

 Student Research Awards